 Meanwhile, Thaksin continued his transformation of Thailand into a “CEO-state”.
 The influence of business was clear: he directed government agencies to produce vision and mission statements and frequently spoke about the wisdom the Thai people could garner from the latest business books.
-MBA-style training courses were organized for public servants, and a Harvard business professor Michael Porter, who most famously developed theories on competitive strategy, was commissioned to conduct an in-depth study about Thailand’s economy.
+MBA-style training courses were organized for public servants, and the renowned Harvard Professor Michael Porter, who most famously developed theories on competitive strategy, was commissioned to conduct an in-depth study about Thailand’s economy.

 As his supporters point out, Thaksin’s economic record speaks for itself.
 GDP growth rate grew from 5% in 2001 to 7% in 2003: a remarkable turnaround from the 1997 financial crisis.
 Thailand’s debt to the IMF was paid off 2 years early, at which point Thaksin declared “From now on, we are free of the IMF…I promise to you that if I am still around, this debt to the IMF will be our last”.
 Some analysts heralded the improved current account surplus, robust public demand and employment growth as signs that “Thaksinomics” was working.

 And in the end, what did these numbers matter?
 The public loved the policy platform, and for Thaksin, that may have been all that counted.
 To not reward the generosity of a beloved prime minister with strong approval ratings and re-election would be quite unlikely.

 In 2003, political scientist Thitinan Pongsudhirak predicted two scenarios for Thailand under Thaksin.
 One scenario, which he nicknamed “Thailand Inc.”, was that Thailand could turn into a state-guided “development state” where Thaksin, in “authoritarian fashion”, created a “decidedly paternalistic state more internally driven and less reliant on export growth”.
 The other scenario, he warned, was “Thaksin Inc”, which envisages